miamtech/miam-sdk/README.md

   private val basketHandler: BasketHandler = BasketHandlerInstance.instance

   init {
-    basketHandler.listenToRetailerBasket = ::initBasketListener
+    // give miam a function walled when everything is ready to listen to your basket basketHandler.listenToRetailerBasket = ::initBasketListener
     // push a first basket to Miam so we can sync your current basket we Miam ones
     // then Miam will call initBasketListener function to listen to any change